It’s time for re-enchantment.

 Subscribe to Catechetical Mystablogy

-For lovers of wisdom, true myth and deep magic.
-Christian mystagogy with a Japanese angle from Fr Thomas Plant, Anglican priest and fellow of the Cambridge Centre for the Study of Platonism.
-Join me and unearth the hidden treasures of the faith.
+Wisdom, true myth, deep magic: Christian mystagogy with a Japanese angle.
+Unearth the hidden treasures of the apostolic faith with Fr Thomas Plant, Tokyo-based Anglican priest and fellow of the Cambridge Centre for the Study of Platonism.

 People